José Gomes Temporão: Biography

 José Gomes Temporão was born in the freguesia of Merufe, in the town of Monção, on the north of Portugal, on October 20, 1951.
 His parents, Sara Gomes and José Temporão, emigrated to Brazil when he was just one month old, settling in Rio de Janeiro.
 His father is the owner of 'Mosteiro', one of the most well-reputed restaurants in downtown Rio.

-Temporão graduated on the Federal University of Rio de Janeiro - UFRJ Medical School on 1977.
+Temporão graduated on the Federal University of Rio de Janeiro Medical School on 1977.
 He became a researcher in tropical diseases on that same university and became a master in public health at the Oswaldo Cruz Foundation - FIOCRUZ.
-He later also got a PhD in Social Medicine on the Rio de Janeiro State University - UERJ.
+He later also got a PhD in Social Medicine on the Rio de Janeiro State University.

 From March 1991 to April 1992, he was Sub-Secretary of Health for the State of Rio de Janeiro, appointed by the late Leonel Brizola.
 Some months later, in 1993, Leonel Brizola invited Temporão to be the director of IVB (Instituto Vital Brazil), one of the most important developers of vaccines in Brazil.

 Temporão is also a former director of the [National Institute of Cancer] (INCA), between 2003 and 2005.